 Electrical engineering doctoral degree programs may be taken through the engineering departments at many 4-year universities.
 These programs cover several topics integrating computer science with electrical systems.

-Many advanced students pursue programs that offer a variety of EE research subjects or concentrations, such as computer engineering, control engineering, microelectronics, electromagnetics and electrophysics.
+- Many advanced students pursue programs that offer a variety of EE research subjects or concentrations, such as computer engineering, control engineering, microelectronics, electromagnetics and electrophysics.

-Successful doctoral programs in engineering offer graduate seminars and classes that give students hands-on experience working in their areas of specialty in electrical engineering.
+- Successful doctoral programs in engineering offer graduate seminars and classes that give students hands-on experience working in their areas of specialty in electrical engineering.

 Ph.D. in Electrical Engineering

 The doctoral program requires around 40-70 hours of coursework beyond a bachelor's degree.
 Because the curriculum covers a wide variety of topics within electrical engineering, some programs offer the option to choose a minor.
 Most programs require a dissertation or thesis project in addition to the required coursework, though some programs offer non-thesis options that instead require final exams.
 Many programs have residency or full-time requirements.

 While many students enter doctoral-level EE programs with master's degrees, several programs allow students to begin the Ph.D. track directly after completing a Bachelor of Science in Electrical Engineering.
 Electrical engineers work in a range of fields, including imaging, system architecture, computer electronics, control systems and plasma science.